-I’ve heard before that having children can either make or break your relationship...
-And, well, recently- as some of you know - we’ve added a second child to our family.
+I’ve heard before that having children can either make or break your relationship.
+Recently, we’ve added a second child to our family.
 Our little family of three became a larger family of four this past month and, so far, it’s been wonderful.
 But it’s been a whole new ball game for our marriage.

 With two children in our lives now, there just isn’t time for any marital discord.
-Between nursing, changing, burping, bathing, rocking, and holding our newborn to playing with, feeding, changing, bathing, reading to, and teaching our toddler - we have to be a well-oiled machine.
-I’ve mentioned previously that my husband and I recognized in advance the second time around that we would be a little more forgiving of cross words or middle of the night frustrations—but it’s been more than that this time around.
+Between nursing, changing, burping, bathing, rocking and holding our newborn and then playing with, feeding, changing, bathing, reading to and teaching our toddler, we have to be a well-oiled machine.
+I’ve mentioned previously that my husband and I recognized in advance that with baby No. 2 in the picture, we’d be a little more forgiving of cross words or middle of the night frustrations—but it’s been more than that this time around.

 To be fair, we do have a strong foundation in our marriage to build off of.
 While we have our differences and our moments of disagreement, we do have the basic underlying goal of functioning as a team.
 But, even after having our first child, some of our ineffective or bad habits or interactions with each other lingered.
 Mainly because we still had time for arguments at that point.